 I’m grateful to Benner, who apparently said something like “sure, send him along!”

-Bless him.
+Thank you, Ned!
 Because the engineering involved in simple, gravity-flow water systems is pretty straightforward.
 And not being a Civil Engineer made me see things a little bit differently, later.

 For example, in my first year as a Peace Corps Volunteers I had built standard IEOS design reinforced-concrete water tanks with very thick walls, in Cochancay and El Tambo, like the one you can see in the photo, above.